 Leaves Falling Off

-Leaves falling off the plant (called “leaf drop”) is an extremely common sign that a plant is unhealthy.
+Leaves falling off the plant (called “leaf drop”) are common signs that a plant is unhealthy.

-Most house plants lose a leaf or two occasionally, typically the older leaves near the stem, a plant that loses a lot of leaves, or loses new leaves, is an unhealthy plant.
+Most house plants lose a leaf or two occasionally, typically the older leaves near the stem.
+A plant that loses a lot of leaves, or new leaves, is an unhealthy plant.
 Leaf drop is usually caused by:

 A Sudden Change in Environment

-Outdoor plants that are brought indoors for the winter, tropical plants that are exposed to cold winter temperatures, or sudden changes in light conditions may cause leaf drop.
+Outdoor plants brought indoors for the winter, tropical plants exposed to cold winter temperatures, or sudden changes in light conditions may cause leaf drop.

-If new leaves are healthy and not falling off, this type of leaf drop is usually not fatal to the plant.
+If new leaves are healthy and not falling off, this leaf drop is usually not fatal to the plant.

 The Pot is Too Small